 Written document: The written document must be submitted two (2) weeks prior to the oral presentation.
-The written document should be no more than 15 pages long (1 inch margins, single spaced, including any necessary figures).
-It should include a Motivational section describing why the topic is of general importance, a Background/Introduction section that summarizes what is known ("state-of-theart"), a Remaining Questions section that describes the major issues that still need to be addressed, and a Research Plan that describes experiments and methods of interpretation that can be used to address these open questions.
+The written document should be no more than 10 pages long (1-inch margins, single spaced, including any necessary figures and tables but excluding references).
+It should include a Motivational section describing why the topic is of general importance, a Background/Introduction section that summarizes what is known ("state-of-the-art"), a Remaining Questions section that describes the major issues that still need to be addressed, and a Research Plan that describes experiments and methods of interpretation that can be used to address these open questions.
 An appropriate list of References should be included at the end.

 Oral exam: The examining committee consists of 3 faculty, 1 of whom is the coordinator for the entire qualifier process for that year - this person sits on all the committees.
 The other two members are independent faculty (not to include the advisor).